Federated Sketching LoRA: A Flexible Framework for Heterogeneous Collaborative Fine-Tuning of LLMs: Introduction

 \textbf{Challenges.} While incorporating LoRA into federated LLM fine-tuning reduces the number of trainable parameters, \textit{computation and communication costs are still forced to increase with the LoRA rank}.
 This poses challenges when complex tasks demand higher-rank LoRA modules, particularly on resource-constrained clients.
 Furthermore, the \textit{heterogeneity in resource availability across distributed clients makes a uniform rank adopted in federated LoRA inefficient}: a fixed rank $r$ may be too large for some constrained clients, while being too small for more powerful ones, resulting in underutilized resources.
 Consequently, an approach that further reduces computation and communication overhead while adapting LoRA ranks to heterogeneous client capabilities is highly desirable.
-Although some existing approaches have attempted to provide a solution \citep{cho2024heterogeneouslorafederatedfinetuning,bai2024federatedfinetuninglargelanguage,wang2024flora}, they either lack theoretical justification or impose additional computational overhead, leaving a gap for an efficient and theoretically-grounded solution.
-As we discuss in Section \ref{sec:limitations_of_existing}, a comprehensive approach that preserves the analytical and practical benefits of LoRA while enabling heterogeneous collaborative fine-tuning under tight resource constraints remains elusive.
+Although some existing approaches \citep{cho2024heterogeneouslorafederatedfinetuning,bai2024federatedfinetuninglargelanguage,wang2024flora} have attempted to provide a solution, they either lack theoretical justification or impose additional computational overhead, leaving a gap for an efficient and theoretically-grounded solution.
+A detailed discussion of these limitations is provided in Section~\ref{sec:limitations_of_existing}.
+Overall, a comprehensive approach that preserves the analytical and practical benefits of LoRA while allowing heterogeneous collaborative fine-tuning under tight client resource constraints remains elusive.